d-levin/HAM-WIP/README.md

 index.html will be served.

 Try GET/POST/PUT requests by using something like [Postman](https://www.getpostman.com).
+Make sure to select x-www-form-urlencoded for the request body.

 COMMAND | RESULT
 --- | ---
-GET http://localhost:8080/routes/users/ | Returns all users in DB as a json object GET http://localhost:8080/routes/users/user_id | Returns the user with the specified ID PUT http://localhost:8080/routes/users/user_id | Updates the user with the specified ID POST http://localhost:8080/routes/users/ | Creates a new user
+GET http://localhost:8080/users/ | Returns all users in DB as a json object GET http://localhost:8080/users/user_id | Returns the user with the specified ID PUT http://localhost:8080/users/user_id | Updates the user with the specified ID POST http://localhost:8080/users/ | Creates a new user